nobidev/jsonb/README.md

 ### stringify(value [, replacer [, space [, numberStringifiers]]])

-The `LosslessJSON.stringify()` function converts a JavaScript value to a JSON string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified.
+The `JSONB.stringify()` function converts a JavaScript value to a JSON string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified.

 - **@param** `{unknown} value`
   The value to convert to a JSON string.